Compare medical plans

 - Charges for services or treatments the plan doesn’t cover.

 - Prescription-drug deductible and prescription-drug coinsurance (UMP Classic only).

 Some plans allow you to self-refer to any network provider; others require you to have a referral from your primary care provider.
 All plans allow self-referral to a participating provider for women’s health-care services.

-In general, PEBB Program plans don’t require you to file claims.
+In general, PEBB plans don’t require you to file claims.
 However, UMP Classic members may need to file a claim if they receive services from a non-network provider.
 CDHP members should also keep paperwork received from their provider or for qualified health care expenses to verify eligible payments or reimbursements from their health savings account.

 Coordination with your other benefits

-If you are also covered through your spouse’s or registered domestic partner’s comprehensive group health coverage, call the plan directly to ask how they will coordinate benefits.
-All PEBB Program plans coordinate benefit payments with other group plans, Medicaid, and Medicare.
+If you are also covered through your spouse’s or state-registered domestic partner’s comprehensive group health coverage, call the plan directly to ask how they will coordinate benefits.
+All PEBB plans coordinate benefit payments with other group plans, Medicaid, and Medicare.
 This coordination ensures benefit costs are more fairly distributed when a person is covered by more than one plan.
-However, the amount your PEBB Program plan pays for benefits will not change for a particular service or treatment, even if you or a dependent have an individual medical policy covering that service or treatment.
+However, the amount your PEBB plan pays for benefits will not change for a particular service or treatment, even if you or a dependent have an individual medical policy covering that service or treatment.